André Schubert

-André Schubert (born 24 July 1971) is a German football coach and former player.
+André Schubert (born 24 July 1971, Kassel, West Germany) is a German football coach.

 Career

+Beginning and education

 Schubert studied sports and German studies at the University of Kassel.
 He started to work as a youth coach in 1989, and until 1995 he played for TSV Rothwesten.
 He played for FSC Lochmaben from 1995 to 1997, for the TEC Wolfsanger from 1997 to 1999 and the OSC Vellmar from 1999 to 2000.
 From 2000 he was coordinator and youth coach at KSV Baunatal, while playing for the club.
+At the same time he also played for Baunatal in the Oberliga Hessen from 2000 to 2002.

 From 2002 to 2006 he was coordinator for DFB in northern Hesse.
 In 2004, he completed his education as a football coach and along with Maren Meinert and Olaf Janssen he was the best in his class.
 Schubert was a guest student at the junior sections of Bayern Munich, Schalke 04 and Hamburger SV.
-He was also Bernd Stöber's assistant coach of the German U-15, U-16 and U-17's team.
+He was also Bernd Stöber's assistant coach of the German U-15.

+Step into professional football

 In March 2006, he became head of sport and youth development at SC Paderborn 07 and took over the training of the second team.
 Early April 2009, he fired Christian Schreier from the position of the sporting director.
 On 13 May 2009, Schubert became coach of Paderborn after Pavel Dochev and led the club with four wins in the 3.
 Liga and in the relegation matches against VfL Osnabrück to win promotion to the 2.
 Bundesliga.

 On 4 May 2011, FC St. Pauli announced that Schubert was hired as the new coach from 1 July 2011.
 He signed a two-year-contract until 30 June 2013.
 On 26 September 2012, Schubert was sacked, after only winning one match in seven matches.

+Since 18 November 2013, Schubert has been an honorary advisor to KSV Hessen Kassel.
+From July 2014 he coached the German U15 national team for one season.

+Borussia Mönchengladbach

+For the 2015/16 season, Schubert became the coach of the Borussia Mönchengladbach U23 team, which is active in the regional league.
 On 21 September 2015, Schubert became the interim manager of Borussia Mönchengladbach as a replacement for Lucien Favre.
 On 13 November 2015, Borussia named Schubert a permanent head coach.
 He was sacked on 21 December 2016.

+With Borussia, he was eliminated in the group stage of the 2015–16 UEFA Champions League as a group and finished fourth in the 2015/16 Bundesliga season.
+After successful play-off games in the 2016–17 UEFA Champions League, he finished third in the group stage and thus qualified for the 2016–17 UEFA Europa League.